-If you are accused of misconduct you should be informed by email, which setting out the allegation and giving you a chance to respond.
+If you are accused of misconduct you should be informed in writing (by email), given details of the allegation and a chance to respond.
 You always have the right to get advice before replying to an allegation so contact Legal & Advocacy.
 We can take you through the procedure, explain the best course of action for you to take and, in some cases, advocate on your behalf to the university (this is a free service for all Arc members).

 Note: If it’s a plagiarism case, please ask for a copy of the Turnitin report as soon as you get the allegation notice, it will make life so much easier for everyone involved.

 Meetings are your opportunity to explain what happened (and deny the allegation where it just isn’t true) and offer any mitigating circumstances.
 Mitigating circumstances like poor health, personal issues or a death in the family aren’t excuses but may help to explain to an investigator what was happening in your life at the time when the misconduct occurred.

 Everyone makes mistakes and sometimes you just have to ‘fess up and take the consequences.
 If you did in fact do what UNSW thinks you did, the investigator will appreciate you admitting wrongdoing and apologising, instead of wasting time with far-fetched stories.